 - Trade/business waste is not accepted.

-- Trailers must be single axle and no more than 1.2 metres (4 feet) in length.
-The site can accept trailers 6 foot in length on Tuesdays, Wednesdays and Thursdays.
+- Trailers must be no more than 1.2 metres (4 feet) in length.
+The site can accept trailers 1.8 metres (6 foot) in length on Tuesdays, Wednesdays and Thursdays only.
 These measurements do not include the tow bar.

 - Large heavy bags like tonne bags or hippo bags should not be used.
 Staff will not be able to help residents unload them if brought to the site.
 Containers are available on site to allow residents to decant the material if necessary.

 - Small amounts of DIY type waste will be accepted (but some are charged for).
 Residents should hire a skip for larger amounts.

 - Small amounts of household chemicals will be accepted in sealed and clearly labelled containers.

 - There is a ‘re-use shop’ on site where preloved items are sold at a low-cost instead of being thrown away.
 If you want to buy or donate something, please ask the site staff.
 Cash payments only.
 Opening times vary.